What Do Jehovah's Witnesses Believe?

 Satan the Devil is thought to be the ruler of this world.
 This why Jehovah's Witnesses believe armageddon is necessary.
 It is the only way Jehovah can rid the world of wickedness and his enemies.
 Only then is world peace possible.

 After armageddon it is believed that Satan will be restrained by Jehovah.
-He will no longer be able to influence the planet.
-In this way God can restore the earth to a paradise without any interference from his chief enemy and opposer Satan.
+He will no longer be able to influence people to sin.
+In this way God can restore the earth to a paradise filled with perfect people.

-Communication with spirits and predicting the future is condemned in the WT religion because it is thought that spirit messages come from Satan and demons.
+Communication with spirits and predicting the future is condemned in the Watchtower religion because it is thought that spirit messages come from Satan and demons.
 JW's believe the dead are conscious of nothing.
-Ironically though, the WT says they are God's 'spirit-directed organization' and 'channel of communication'.
+Ironically though, the Watchtower says they are God's 'spirit-directed organization' and 'channel of communication'.

 A Jehovah Witness believes they have 'the truth'.
 Everyone else, - outsiders, non believers, ... and former Jehovah's Witnesses are referred to as being 'out of the truth'.
 This compels a Jehovah Witness to accept all interpretations of Bible as truthful if it comes from their organization.
 There is no disagreement because no can disagree with the truth.

-The WT says they are a 'theocratic' organization.
+The Watchtower says they are a 'theocratic' organization.
 This means it is run by Jehovah God through His representatives, - the leaders of the WT.

 A Jehovah Witness does not believe in a Trinity.
 They believe that Jehovah is God, the Father of Jesus.
 The Son of God, Jesus Christ, is not God.
 And the holy spirit is God's active force.